Christa M. Johnson

 About Me

-I am Associate Professor of Practice in Philosophy and Director of the Ethics and Leadership Initiative at University of Dayton.
-Previously, I was Assistant Professor at California State University Long Beach.
+I am Associate Professor of Teaching in Philosophy and Assistant Director of Leadership Studies at The Ohio State University.
+Previously, I was Associate Professor of Practice in Philosophy and Director of the Ethics and Leadership Initiative at University of Dayton and Assistant Professor of Philosophy at California State University Long Beach.
 I received my Ph.D. from The Ohio State University in 2018.

 My primary area of research interest is in ethical theory and moral psychology.
 Much of my previous work focused on the puzzles surrounding deontological constraints.
 My current focus is on the role of moral emotions in our moral practice.
 I also find myself collaborating with a co-author on a number of applied ethical topics, primarily in medical ethics.

 My teaching reflects my research, primarily focusing on moral psychology, ethical theory, and applied ethics.
 Although, I have enjoyed teaching logic as well.
-Last fall, I taught my first Ethics Bowl course, taking a team to our Regional Competition.
+The past two falls, I also taught an Ethics Bowl course, taking a team to our Regional Competition each term.

 Ethics and Leadership

-In my role as Director of Ethics and Leadership, I have been tasked with creating programming for the College of Arts and Sciences that will bring a lens of Ethics and Leadership to their undergraduate education.
+In my role as Director of Ethics and Leadership at the University of Dayton, I was tasked with creating programming for the College of Arts and Sciences that will bring a lens of Ethics and Leadership to their undergraduate education.

 Programming developed: